Brad-Davis/OpenDisplay/README.md

 ## Overview

-This comming December taking place in Kimmel 804, Tech@NYU is hosting its first Future Arts Fest.
+During December 2020, Tech@NYU hosted its first Future Arts Fest.
 I had the idea to do a projected web live installation using processing, and user contributions so attendies of the festival could interact with the art in a strange exciting way.
 The idea is still being developed, so I will give my best idea of what this project will be like below, and it is very subject to change as we plan and get more ideas.

 ## Data Model